donyal/CKD-Analysis/README.md

 This chart highlights the top features ranked by their importance in the Random Forest model for CKD prediction.
 Higher values indicate greater contribution to model predictions.

 ![Random Forest Feature Importances](random-forest-features.png)

+## Key Insights

+- Hemoglobin and RBC count are inversely correlated with CKD.
+- Hypertension, albumin, and serum creatinine are strong positive indicators.
+- Outliers handled with winsorization; key features selected using Recursive Feature Elimination (RFE).

 ## Recommendations